emersion/emersion.fr/content/blog/2020-10-16-status-update-22.md

 exciting.
 Aleix Pol from KDE is working on a new [xdg-activation] protocol which would (finally!) allow Wayland clients to securely transfer focus to another client.

+While working on my IRC projects, I realized it wasn't possible to run multiple IRC servers on the same machine and expect the ident protocol to work properly.
+I've created a simple server, [ident-proxy], which forwards the incoming requests to multiple backends and returns the first successful reply (if any).

 My smaller projects have received some love too: [slurp 1.3] was released with a bunch of new features (special thanks to Thayne McCombs!), [kanshi] now